Royal College of Emergency Medicine Menu Menu

 Level of Evidence form for CESR-CP

 The Committee has produced a Level of Evidence form as a guide for those wishing to enter EM training at a level higher than ST/CT1 by having non-GMC-approved training and experience counted on the CESR-CP (Combined Programme) route.
-Evidence at levels 1 and 2 is required at recruitment interviews.
+Evidence at levels 1 and 2 is required at recruitment interview.

 Bringing Forward CCT